 - A supplier who is unwilling to provide complete or accurate contact information, financial references or business affiliations.

-For examples on how to assess risk for products and delivery methods, see the RBA Guidance document.
+For examples on how to assess risk for products and delivery methods, see the Risk assessment guidance.

 Assess whether your own store or business location, the countries to which you transfer funds, and the countries from which you receive funds could pose a high risk for ML/TF activities.